A Testimony to God's Faithfulness

 A few weeks after that conversation, my plans to move to Chicago quickly unraveled.
 One of my potential roommates ended up not being able to move, our temporary housing fell through, and after applying to about 20 (literally) different jobs, I had no job offers.
 Everything was changing so quickly, but at the same time I was planning a trip with two of my friends to the Outer Banks, because we’re from the Midwest, so we don’t know that you don’t plan a trip to the Outer Banks in March.

 However, it proved to be one of the best trips of my life.
-I told my two friends about this Chelsea girl, and that I was maybe planning to ask her if it would be okay if I just move to Virginia and we try to live together in a refugee apartment complex.
-This plan sounded ridiculous, even to me, so I asked them to spy on Chelsea for me to let me know if I had gone off the deep end.
+I told my two friends about this Kelsey girl, and that I was maybe planning to ask her if it would be okay if I just move to Virginia and we try to live together in a refugee apartment complex.
+This plan sounded ridiculous, even to me, so I asked them to spy on Kelsey for me to let me know if I had gone off the deep end.
 Shockingly, after making a quick stop in the 757 on our way to the OBX, both of my friends affirmed my plan.
 “It is crazy,” they said, “but I think it could work!”

 “So, is your church still looking for summer interns?”